yusufklncc/Hackintosh-for-All-Computers/tools/README.md

 Because `ocvalidate` and `macserial` are vendored for Linux too, the runner needs nothing beyond a checkout and Python.

+## The Windows executable

+Most people preparing an EFI are sitting at the Windows machine they are about to convert, and that machine has no Python.
+So the release carries `HackintoshEFIBuilder.exe`: `tools/pyinstaller.spec` bundles the profiles, the data files, `EFI/` and `vendor/` into it, and `setup.py` chdirs into the unpacked bundle at startup.
+The frozen build therefore runs the same code down the same paths as a checkout, with no second branch to keep working.

+It is built on a Windows runner by `.github/workflows/release.yml`, which then makes it build an EFI from the bundle alone before the release is published.

+`--answers 2,10,3` replays a menu run non-interactively.
+That is what CI uses, on both platforms, instead of piping keystrokes.

 ## The gate

 `verify.py` rebuilds every published config from the profiles and compares it